waptik/epubgen/README.md

 import epub from 'epub-gen-memory/bundle';
 ```

-**Note**: This library was written in TypeScript and thus uses ESM exports, but it was compiled to CommonJS, so you can also use
+**Note**: This library was written in TypeScript and thus uses ESM exports, but it was compiled to CommonJS, so you can also use the following:

 ```js
 const epub = require('epub-gen-memory').default;